 The Library and Museum hosts Special Exhibits and various events throughout the year.
 The annual holiday exhibit, recreating Bush Family Christmases in the White House, has become a Dallas tradition.

-This 15-acre urban park features Native Blackland Prairie grasses; seasonal wildflowers among other native plants; clearings that provide native habitats for butterflies, birds, and other species; tree-shaded lawns; and an amphitheater.
+This 15-acre urban park is free and open to the public every day of the year, from sunrise to sunset.
+It features Native Blackland Prairie grasses; seasonal wildflowers among other native plants; clearings that provide native habitats for butterflies, birds, and other species; tree-shaded lawns; and an amphitheater.
 Pets are welcome.
 Enjoy self-guided or group tours and scavenger hunts.

 Top of Page